gwastro/pycbc/docs/tmpltbank.rst

 * Capano et al., Phys.Rev.
 D93 (2016) 124007

-The uberbank construction process is now written up in a single workflow, pycbc_create_uberbank_workflow.
+The uberbank construction process is now written up in a single workflow, pycbc_make_uberbank_workflow.
 The current setup of this workflow is as
 follows:

 * Run in parallel one sbank workflow and one geometric workflow